What you need to know: vaping, alcohol, drugs and safe driving

 What do we do if the drunk person is being resistive and doesn’t want help?
 What do you do with a temperamental drunk?

-Not all drunk people want to be looked after and some can be extremely difficult to deal with.
+Not all drunk people want to be looked after, and some can be extremely difficult to deal with.
 Some people become aggressive when they drink and are potentially dangerous.

 Your first priority must always be your personal safety.
 Never put yourself in a situation where you could get hurt.

-For more advice check out this factsheet from DARTA
+For more advice, check out this factsheet from DARTA.

 What if you are in a scenario where there is no chair to do the drunkenness test on?

 The chair drunkenness test is a simple test where the drunk person is seated in a normal armless chair.
-If they can’t hold their body and head up without support they need to be placed into the recovery position.
+If they can’t hold their body and head up without support, they need to be placed into the recovery position.
 If they can, they still need to be monitored while they sit for any sign of slumping.

 This factsheet from DARTA recommends that if you think your friend is drunk, keep them as upright as possible.
 Never lay them down on their back as they are difficult to monitor.
-If they vomit even a small amount, there is the very real risk of choking.
+If they vomit even a small amount, there is a very real risk of choking.

 If your friend is so drunk that they are unable to sit up, place them on their side in the recovery position and watch them carefully.